Come and Get It (1936 film): Plot

-Ruthless lumberjack foreman Barney Glasgow (Edward Arnold) will stop at nothing to achieve his goal, to someday become the head of the logging industry in 19th century Wisconsin.
+Ruthless lumberjack foreman Barney Glasgow (Edward Arnold) will stop at nothing to achieve his goal to someday become the head of the logging industry in 19th century Wisconsin.
 His determination to succeed leads him to end his relationship with saloon singer Lotta Morgan (Frances Farmer) and marry Emma Louise Hewitt (Mary Nash), the daughter of his boss Jed Hewett (Charles Halton), in order to secure a partnership in his business.

-Over two decades later, a wealthy and successful Barney and Emma Louise's son Richard (Joel McCrea) strongly objects to his father's practice of destroying forests without planting new trees.
+Over two decades later Richard (Joel McCrea), the couple's wealthy and successful son, strongly objects to his father's practice of destroying forests without planting new trees.
 Barney visits his old friend Swan Bostrom (Walter Brennan), who married Lotta when Barney rejected her.
-Swan is now a widower raising a daughter, also named Lotta (also played by Frances Farmer), who bears a striking resemblance to her mother.
+Swan is now a widower raising a daughter, also named Lotta (and also played by Frances Farmer), who bears a striking resemblance to her mother.

 Barney finds himself attracted to the girl and, foolishly hoping to recapture the love he abandoned as a young man, offers to finance her education.
-Complications arise when Richard meets Lotta and takes a strong interest in her, which is reciprocated, much to Barney's displeasure and jealousy.
+Complications arise when his son Richard meets Lotta and takes a strong interest in her, which is reciprocated.
+Barney is jealous and displeased.